Table of contents

 How to avoid ransomware

-Now that you know how much of a hassle managing ransomware can be, you can prevent it from showing up on your devices.
+Now that you know how difficult managing ransomware can be, you can prevent it from appearing on your devices by following the recommendations below:

 - Avoid downloading apps that are not supported by the App Store